Anabaptist theology: Lord's day

-Anabaptists hold that the Lord's Day should be commemorated through the attendance of church services, along with works of mercy such as "witnessing for God in one of many ways, visiting someone who is sick or discouraged, widows, orphans, or older people, spending time with the family, studying some subject of interest in the Bible that some are wondering about, reading upbuilding literature, etc." In the view of Anabaptist Christianity, "worldly entertainment that would draw our minds away from Christ would be a poor way to commemorate His resurrection".
-The Statement of Faith and Practice of Salem Amish Mennonite Church, a Conservative Mennonite congregation in the Beachy Amish Mennonite tradition, is reflective of traditional Anabaptist teaching on the Lord's Day:
+Anabaptists hold that the Lord's Day should be commemorated through the attendance of church services, along with works of mercy such as witnessing for God, visiting the sick, or studying the Bible.
+In the view of Anabaptist Christianity, engaging in worldly entertainment distracts the mind from Christ and fails to properly honor His resurrection.
+The Statement of Faith and Practice of Salem Amish Mennonite Church, a Conservative Mennonite congregation in the Beachy Amish Mennonite tradition, asserts that Sunday burdens such as buying and selling must be avoided so God's people can gather in reverence.
+The Church Polity of the Dunkard Brethren Church, a Conservative Anabaptist denomination in the Schwarzenau Brethren tradition, teaches that the first day of the week serves as the Christian Sabbath and is to be kept holy.